vadistic/graphql-override/README.md

 ### Idea

-So, the main idea is to use separate `overrides.graphql` file to modify Type Definitions and generate result file.
-Thanks to this - I can modify & reuse most of prisma-generated SDL without copying thousands of GraphQL SDL lines and struggling to keep all minor changes in sync.
+So, the main idea is to use separate `overrides.graphql` file to modify imported Type Definitions and generate graphql file.
+It allows modification & reuse of most of prisma-generated SDL without copying thousands of GraphQL SDL lines.

 I think, that sometimes it's easier to write diff (also leveraging proper error reporting) than having to re-declare most types in their entirety.

+The project consist of override tool (CLI + API) and simple GraphQL AST editor (`DocumentEditor`) on which it was build.

 **([Full example](link))**